Neonatology

 Family Courts

-Family courts often require neonatology expertise in care proceedings, particularly when a baby presents with unexplained injuries.
+In the family court, neonatology expertise may be needed, especially if a baby has unexplained injuries.
 The expert evaluates whether findings such as fractures, haemorrhages, or failure to thrive are consistent with non-accidental harm or innocent medical explanations.
 Their evidence directly informs safeguarding decisions: whether a child should remain with parents, be placed in care, or receive protective measures.
 Neonatologists may also assist in treatment disputes, for example advising on the prognosis of critically ill infants when courts must determine what course of action is in the child’s best interests.
 Under Part 25 of the Family Procedure Rules, their evidence must be necessary, impartial, and confined to their area of competence.

 Civil Courts